-The COVID crisis forced many employers to close temporarily and to make quick, and in many cases, interim decisions about their workforce.
-Now, organizations are reopening and making strategic decisions about their future workforce needs.
-This 4-part live webinar series takes you through reducing your workforce in a thoughtful and legally-compliant way, conducting and communicating the layoff decision, and finally, to recovering and rebuilding after layoffs.
+At the beginning of the COVID crisis, many employers were forced to close temporarily and to make quick, and in many cases, interim decisions about their workforce.
+Now, organizations are open and having to make more strategic decisions about their future workforce needs.
+This 4-part recorded webinar series takes you through reducing your workforce in a thoughtful and legally-compliant way, conducting and communicating the layoff decision, and finally, to recovering and rebuilding after layoffs.

 Planning starts with strategic questions every organization must ask to determine current status and necessary next steps.
 Alternatives to layoffs are explored including: furloughs, pay reductions, hour reductions, employee buyouts, and voluntary retirement.
 If a layoff must occur, how to select employees in a non-discriminatory and legally-defensible way is discussed along with how to best document the layoff decision.